dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Returns a new sequence containing the elements of *input-stream* from the stream’s current position to the first occurrence of *element*.
+     Returns a new sequence containing the elements of *input-stream* from the stream's current position to the first occurrence of *element*.
 The result does not contain *element*.

-     The second return value is ``#t`` if the read terminated with *element*, or ``#f`` if the read terminated by reaching the end of the stream’s source.
+     The second return value is ``#t`` if the read terminated with *element*, or ``#f`` if the read terminated by reaching the end of the stream's source.
 The "boundary" element is consumed, that is, the stream is left positioned after *element*.

      The ``read-to`` function determines whether the element occurred by